19th February 2016

 Products on your website should be grouped into categories so that it is easy for users to search within a category to find relevant results, and also so that users can browse a category if they aren’t looking for something too specific.

 How many categories and sub-categories you have will depend on how many products you stock and their variety.
-For example Amazon divide up their huge stock by top-level categories such as books, clothing and music.
+For example, Amazon divides up their huge stock into top-level categories such as books, clothing and music.
 Users can then use filters to select sub-categories.

 By entering a search term and selecting a category, a user can then narrow down their selection using filters, for example by choosing a genre of book.
 Then if there is still a wide range of products there might be yet another list of sub-categories to choose from, as in the example below.
 The more you can narrow down a user’s search in this way, the more likely they are to find something they like and make a purchase – they won’t have to wade through pages of irrelevant products to find what they need.